Xaegir/temp-website/xaegir/content/english/aevetar.md

 icon_color = "primary"
 title = "Customizability"
 [[aevetar.aevetar_item]]
-content = "Lorem ipsum dolor sit amet consectetur elit sed do" icon = "fas fa-users" icon_color = "yellow" title = "Social Activity"
+content = "Have a say in what new Aevetar features or attributes will be released in the future " icon = "fas fa-users" icon_color = "yellow" title = "Partnership"
 [[aevetar.aevetar_item]]
 content = "Lorem ipsum dolor sit amet consectetur elit sed do" icon = "fas fa-desktop"